OWASP/www-project-threat-dragon/docs-2/development/testing/adhoc.md

 The server will need access to environment variables as shown in [environment setup]({{ '/docs-2/install-environment/' | relative_url }}).

-When running locally it may be that HTTPS certificates are not present; consider using these environment variables:
+When running locally it may be that HTTPS certificates are not present, so consider using these environment variables that use HTTP:

 ```text
 NODE_ENV=development